 The school uses current research, particularly that collated by the Education Endowment Foundation (EEF), to plan the spend of the money allocated.
-The draft strategy can be seen here:
+Our strategy can be seen here:

 A review of last year’s impact can be seen here:

 Your child qualifies for free school meals as long as you receive any of these benefits: